Protagonist Title Fallacy

 - Life With Derek: The protagonist is Casey, and the title refers to her new life with her step-brother.

 - How I Met Your Mother.
 The series itself is an example.
-Except for her ankle for a brief moment in one episode, we haven't so far ever seen the title mother.
-(Or at least it isn't yet possible to discern who she is, if she already did appear on screen.)
+Except for her ankle for a brief moment in one episode, we don't actually get to see the Mother until the last scene of season eight and she does not become a proper character in the show till season nine.

 - Gossip Girl.
 Although for a few episodes in season five Serena was Gossip Girl.